Table of Contents

 Computing Greeks

-ChebyshevSharp computes option Greeks (and any partial derivatives) analytically using spectral differentiation matrices -- no finite differences needed.
+For dense approximations and splines, ChebyshevSharp computes option Greeks (and any partial derivatives) analytically using spectral differentiation matrices.
+ChebyshevTT uses finite differences for derivatives because it does not store the full dense tensor.

 Derivative Specification